 Signs your child is kindy ready

-While kindergarten settings are designed to help equip your child with the skills they need to succeed in prep and beyond, it’s essential that your little one has the foundational skills and knowledge to thrive in a kindy environment.
+While kindergarten settings are designed to help equip your child with the skills they need to succeed in prep and beyond, these programs act as a stepping stone to formal schooling, ensuring your little one has the foundational skills and knowledge to thrive.

 Here are a few telltale signs that your little one is ready to start kindergarten:

-- They’re excited: If your child is excited about transitioning to kindy, it’s often a good indication that they’re ready to take the next step.
+If your child is excited about transitioning to kindy, it's often a good indication that they're ready to attend school and take the next step in their educational journey.

 Every child is different, so it's important to use these indicators as a guide only.
 It's also not uncommon for some children to exhibit readiness in some areas while still needing additional support in others.
 In some instances, your kindergarten service might also be able to provide you with a bit of guidance as to what skills and knowledge your child should be demonstrating before starting kindy.

-And just because your child starts kindergarten doesn’t mean they should move on to prep once they wrap up their first year.
-If you think they would benefit from repeating another year of kindy then there’s absolutely no harm in keeping them back.
-In fact, you could be setting them up for greater success with their schooling down the track by making sure they’re ready for that transition.
+And just because your child starts kindergarten doesn't mean they should move on to prep once they wrap up their first year.
+If you think they would benefit from repeating another year of kindy then there's absolutely no harm in keeping them back.
+In fact, you could be setting up your child's educational journey for greater success by making sure they're ready for that transition.

 Looking for a kindy near you?
 Use our childcare search tool to find, compare and contact local kindergartens and pre-schools near you.
 Want to know more? we also have a stack of great resources and articles to help you better understand kindy and your options so you can make the best decision for your child.